trchudley/glacier-strain-tools/README.md

 _Tools for deriving surface-parallel strain rates from glacier velocity fields._

+## Overview

 This tool implements (i) a Python version of the matlab script presented in Alley *et al.* (2018) to calculate logarithmic strain rates from remotely sensed glacier surface velocity fields (in the _x_- and _y_- directions); (ii) code adapted from Chudley *et al.* (2021) to calculate the magnitude and directions of the surface-parallel principal strain rates; (iii) functions for determining further strain rate components (longitudinal, transverse, shear, effective).

+After downloading, `strain_tools` can be installed from the top-level directory via `pip install .`.

 ## Dependencies

+This module was created using a conda installation of Python v3.7.11 with the following packages:

- - numpy
+ - numpy v1.20.3
- - rasterio
+ - rasterio v1.2.6
- - numba
+ - numba v0.54.1

+ Other variations have not been tested.

 ## Command line use